The ships and operators we trust most.

 The Polynesia flagship

-The only ship purpose-built for French Polynesia.
+m/s Paul Gauguin is the only ship purpose-built for French Polynesia.
 318 guests, year-round Tahiti base, and the shallow draft to reach atolls a cruise liner cannot.

 The Galapagos specialist